 Spanish Square, Made from Scratch

-wonder if there is another bureaucratic act in history that turned out so well.
+wonder if there is another bureau

 Many cities in the Americas enjoy the benefits of this planning even today.
 Francisco Pizarro, the conqueror of Peru, followed the order of King Charles I when he got Lima going in the 1530s.
 It's a still pleasure to see, lined with the buildings seen in the photos in this section above.